Chapter 8 : Nanbread?

 With a tired sigh I pulled off my coat and shoes, dropped my bag on the coffee table, and wandered into the kitchen to pour myself a glass of wine.
 I had no intention of getting drunk before my date, but one or two glasses would certainly help my case nerve and tongue-tie wise.

 I carried my wineglass – and the bottle – into my room, where I stood for a couple of moments staring at my open closet, sipping my drink as I did so.
-Earlier today (to prove that I did not give a hippogriff’s arse about this date) I had told myself that I would not change out of my jeans and shirt when I got home, but simply pull a brush through my hair and maybe switch my boots for a pair of beige pumps.
+Earlier today (to prove that I did not give a hippogriff’s arse about this date) I had told myself that I would not change out of my jeans and shirt when I got home, but simply pull a brush through my hair and maybe switch my boots for a pair of other, cleaner boots.
 But I now found myself wanting to look nice when Eddie saw me again – oh the horror – so after a couple of minutes deliberating, I placed my half-finished glass of wine on my desk, and stripped down to my underwear.

 As I picked out some clothes, I began to wonder how honest I was really being here.
 I mean, I had just asked a guy out, basically with the sole intention of using him to forget another guy.
 What was I going to do if the plan succeeded and my feelings for Malfoy dwindled?
 Just drop Eddie?
 Continue to see him?
 That is if he even wanted to see me.
 For all I knew, by the time this coffee date ended, he could have no interest in having a relationship with me at all.

 I pulled my hair up into a messy ponytail and applied a layer of red lipstick, my spirits getting lower and lower by the second.
-By the time I was dabbing on some perfume, I was out-to-out praying to Merlin for something drastic to happen between now and three o’clock.
+By the time I was dabbing on some musk, I was out-to-out praying to Merlin for something drastic to happen between now and three o’clock.
 Whatever, really, I wasn’t too picky.
 I’d take a meteor, the resurrection of Voldemort, anything!

 But Voldemort did not rise from his grave, and at ten to three, I found myself slipping on my coat, ready to leave, with no powerful dark wizard to stop me.
 I was going on this date whether I wanted to or not.

-I apparated in a side street near La Praline and walked the rest of the way, my heels sinking into the melted snow that lined the sidewalk.
+I apparated in a side street near La Praline and walked the rest of the way, my boots sinking into the melted snow that lined the sidewalk.
 It was relatively busy today, as the sun had made a pleasant, if weak, appearance, and all London dwellers seemed to want to make the most of it.

 A warm wave of coffee and chocolate smelling air washed over me as I pushed through the door of La Praline, along with the soft sound of much obnoxious chatter.
 This café seemed to attract a large amount of snob upper-classers, which was unfortunate, really, because it served delicious hot chocolate and croissants, too good to go elsewhere.